Josiah Tshangana Gumede

 He was a founding member of two important African organisations in colonial Natal, Funamalungelo and the Natal Native Congress, although he did not attend the inaugural meeting of the Natal Native Congress in June 1900.
-He was serving as head of the Sotho Scouts during the Anglo Boer War of 1899-1902.
+He was serving as head of the Sotho Scouts during the Anglo Boer War of 1899–1902.
 His testimony before the South African Native Affairs, the so-called Lagden Commission of 1904 revealed his admiration of Zulu culture.
 In 1906 Gumede was one of delegates together with Kgosi Lesesa Tenki Tsotetsi of Batlokwa and Kgosi Moloi of Makgolokwe to England to protest against the Batlokwa and the Makgolokwe people losing their ancestral lands in the former Boer republics.
 In England, a Trinidadian-born barrister, Henry Sylvester Williams, had undertaken care of the delegates.
 The other person noted as having the Tlokwa's interests placed in his hands was Dr. Evans Darby, the secretary of the League of Universal Brotherhood (LUB) South Africa 12 January 1907, p.
 122. On his return with the Tlokwa and Kgolokwe chiefs to South Africa on 13 May 1907, Josiah was arrested for having left the country without obtaining the necessary permission.
 The report of this by Reuters was carried in the Manchester Guardian and The Times (p.
 5) on 5 May.

 Gumede's political consciousness had reached new heights before the establishment of the white Union of South Africa.
 Aware of the excitement among whites before the opening session of the South African National Convention, Gumede raised concerns about the position of Africans under Union.
 Gumede was a founding member of the South African Native National Congress in January 1912.
 In 1913 he voiced his criticism of the historic Native Land Act, which effectively limited Africans' access to only 7% of the country.
-In 1927, he was chosen as a delegate to the League against Imperialism in Brussels.
+In 1927, he was chosen as president of the ANC and served for three years.
+He was a delegate to the League against Imperialism in Brussels.
 Having become sympathetic to Communists after a visit to the Soviet Union, Gumede was ousted from the ANC in 1930.